Charging an EV: should you install a three-phase electricity supply?

-The majority of homes in the UK have a single-phase electricity supply.
+The majority of homes in the UK use a single-phase electricity supply.
 This means a maximum charging rate for electric cars of 7kW.

-Apart from private homes, however, much of the UK is served by a three-phase electricity network.
+Apart from private homes, however, much of this country is served by a three-phase electricity network.
 As their names suggest, a single-phase supply uses one wire, while a three-phase connection has three wires – and thus a greater capacity for EV charging.

 How to check your electricity supply